kolafish/tantivy/TiCI_JSON_Support_Proposal.md

 ### The Indexing Pipeline

 TiCI processes JSON by flattening it into path-value pairs.
-Based on your configuration, it applies specific analyzers to each path, converting values into indexed terms for fast retrieval.
-This indexing process is the key to accelerating queries on all data types.
+For paths explicitly defined in your `path_configs`, TiCI applies the specified analyzer.
+For all other paths, it uses a default analyzer based on the value's data type (e.g., standard tokenizer for text, keyword for identifiers).

+To distinguish between different keys that map to the same internal field (e.g., all numbers map to a single `number_field`), TiCI automatically **encodes the JSON path as a prefix to the indexed value**.
+This is the key mechanism that allows filtering on any arbitrary path.

 For the diagrams below, we will use a simplified JSON document to illustrate the core concepts clearly.